 - Social policy

-care work, privatisation, elder care, comparative social policy, public opinion on inequality and the welfare state
+care work, marketisation, elder care, comparative social policy, public opinion on inequality and the welfare state

 Gabrielle trained as a political economist, and her current interdisciplinary research program explores the impact of privatisation and personalisation on the way social care services are practised (by social service workers), organised (within and between different kinds of social service agencies), distributed (between social groups), experienced (by service users) and understood (by broader publics).

 Gabrielle has been a strong supporter of the development of the Australian Social Policy Association (ASPA), serving on its Executive Committee from 2009-2012.
-She has been co-editor, with Dr Tony Eardley, of ASPA's research journal, the Australian Journal of Social Issues, since 2010.
+She was co-editor, with Dr Tony Eardley, of ASPA's research journal, the Australian Journal of Social Issues, from 2010-2013.